Food Programs

 See a list of our current Mobile Food Shelf sites [PDF]

-Most sites receive a delivery twice a month.
+Distribution sites receive a delivery either once or twice per month.
 Over 300 residents volunteer to receive the food, set up the food shelf in the building's community room, and distribute it to their neighbors.
+On your first visit and during our annual re-enrollment period, you will be provided an intake form asking for your name, total number of people in your household and zipcode.
+Your signature or verbal self-declaration confirms that you meet the income guidelines.

 ELIGIBILITY: